 |

-• At E*Trade, you must be at least 18 years old to open an account.
+• At E*TRADE, you generally must be at least 18 years old to open a standard account.

-• There are special accounts for minors that can be opened with a guardian's assistance.
+• There are special accounts for minors that can be opened with an adult's help.

-Since E*Trade is owned by Morgan Stanley, which is based in the U.S., the standard age to open a financial account, whether it is a bank or investment account, is 18.
-To open a bank or investment account with E*Trade, you must also have a permanent U.S. address and a valid tax ID number.
+Because E*TRADE is owned by Morgan Stanley and operates in the United States, the standard age to open a bank or investment account is 18.
+For many domestic applications, you also need a valid U.S. address and a valid tax ID number.

-E*Trade’s age requirement applies to their securities and cash accounts.
-However, there are three types of investment accounts that minors can open with an adult who is at least 18 years old.
+E*TRADE’s age requirement applies to its standard securities and cash accounts.
+However, there are three types of investment accounts that can be opened for minors by an adult who is at least 18 years old.
 These accounts are:

 - Coverdell Education Savings Account